TritonDataCenter/sdc-cloudapi/docs/index.md

 ## DeleteFabricNetwork (DELETE /:login/fabrics/default/vlans/:vlan_id/networks/:id)

 Deletes the specified Network.
-Note that no VMs may be provisioned on the Network.
+Note that no instances may be provisioned on the Network.

 ### Inputs